acmaggs/Avoid/Readme.md

 # Test runs

-The `Scripts` directory contains four simple bash scripts that run harmonic, tasep, lambert, lennard-jones systems for a run of just a few minutes and plots the distribution functions using Matlab.
+The `Scripts` directory contains four simple bash scripts that run harmonic, tasep, lambert, lennard-jones systems for just a few minutes and plot the distribution functions using Matlab.